 Wide receivers wear gloves to improve their traction when catching the football.
 Footballs are made of leather, which in the hot sun can get slick.
-Along with all of the water and sweat that come in contact with the ball, the human hand naturally will slide off of the football.
+Along with all of the water and sweat that contact the ball, the human hand will naturally slide off the football.

-Wide receivers in football have 2 responsibilities: block the opposing player on a run play, and catch the ball on a pass play.
+Wide receivers in football have two responsibilities: block the opposing player on a run play, and catch the ball on a pass play.

-With the innovation of the Air raid offense, wide receivers are being asked to catch the ball more than they are to block.
-Passes are being thrown 40-50 times a game, which means more opportunity to catch the football.
+With the Air raid offense innovation, wide receivers are asked to catch the ball more than to block.
+Passes are being thrown 40-50 times a game, which means more opportunities to catch the football.

 Gloves Help Secure The Football

-Wide receivers wear gloves to make sure the ball doesn’t slip out of their hands and that the catch is safely secured.
-The human hand will tend to sweat and accumulate moisture as the football game goes on.
+Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and safely secure the catch.
+The human hand will tend to sweat and accumulate moisture as the football game continues.

 Securing the football at the wide receiver position is of the most importance.
 Fumbles and dropped passes can stall a drive and crush a player’s confidence.